rx290/PythonPortfolio/Notes/Interview_questions_prac.md

     Abstract class consist of abstract methods and these methods are declared but not defined if these methods are to be used in any subsclass then these methods needs to be exclusively defined in that subclass

 6. virtual functions?
-    These are defined in the parent class with virtual keywords and are overriden in the subclass these are used to achieve runtime polymorphism.
+    These are defined in the parent class with virtual keywords and are overridden in the subclass these are used to achieve runtime polymorphism.

 7. What are access specifiers and why they're used? access modifiers / specifiers are basically attributes of a class which determines the access scope of its methods or variables.
     Types of access specifiers are as follows: